 But she wasn’t just my friend was?
 The fact that it came from her mouth, J whom I had placed so far on a pedestal, whom I had been working tirelessly to impress, J who dismissed everybody but manipulated them in equal measure was paying me a compliment.
 I was pale-skinned putty in her hands.
 I suppose the fact that I found her attractive was an uncomfortable truth at this point, it flooded my mind with doubts, emotions and sensations I wasn’t ready or able to deal with.
 Still, more on the science behind human behaviour later, things were about to get a lot more intense in my world.

 It must have been 2 am when we snuck back into her house.
-We were drunk, but not overly fucked up (these were the days of nights fuelled by alcopops) plus the cold northern air must have sobered us up as we waited for our taxi.
+We were drunk, but not overly messed up (these were the days of nights fuelled by alcopops) plus the cold northern air must have sobered us up as we waited for our taxi.
 We sat on the bed and J removed her eye make up before stumbling off to the bathroom.
 I dug my PJs out and quickly pulled them on.
 Years of awkward embarrassment getting changed in front of other girls at school (I hated school remember) had led me to the conclusion that girls are cruel and no ones like ginger pubes.
 So with this in mind, I pulled back the duvet and slid into bed.
 J came back in, playfully she pushed me to one side.

 ‘Shift up’ she giggled, I did just this, and proceeded to lay still, unsure of the correct bed-sharing etiquette, whilst my head tried to process the events of the night.
 I must have dozed off for a short while, and was woken by the sensation of J s lips on mine.